First day of fall is September 22: The science behind the autumnal equinox

 Fall officially begins in the Northern Hemisphere on Sept.
 22 with the autumnal equinox as the entire world experiences equal hours of daylight and darkness.

 For ease of recordkeeping, meteorologists and climatologists consider Sept.
-1 the first day of autumn, but astronomically speaking, the Earth’s equator is aligned directly with the sun on the autumnal equinox.
-In 2022, that occurs Sept.
-22 at 9:04 p.m.
-EDT.
+1 the first day of autumn, but astronomically speaking, the Earth’s equator is aligned directly with the Sun on the autumnal equinox.
+In 2024, that occurs Sept.
+22 at 8:43 a.m.
+ET and marks the start of the season.

-Astronomical seasons are based on the position of the Earth with respect to the sun as the planet makes its annual revolution around this closest star.
+Astronomical seasons are based on the position of the Earth with respect to the Sun as the planet makes its annual revolution around this closest star.
+So fall usually starts on Sept.
+22 or 23 but can also occur on the 21st and 24th, as well.

 The Earth is tilted approximately 23.5 degrees off a vertical axis, and because of this tilt, the most direct sunlight is aimed at the Northern Hemisphere during our astronomical summer and at the Southern Hemisphere during our astronomical winter.